For Parkland survivor, a long road to recovery from trauma

 _______

 The days before Eden’s intervention were filled with angst.
 She wasn’t eating, she slept too much, and she’d turned to drinking.
-Sometimes, she broke down for no reason.
-Her friends worried.
-Her parents were even more alarmed — fearing Eden might harm herself, they hid all the belts in the house and checked on her every hour of every night.
+Eden’s parents feared she might harm herself.
+They hid all the belts in the house and checked on her hourly every night.

 “We really had no way to help our daughter,” Nicole Cook said.
-“She was unraveled.
-She was 100% unraveled.”
+“She was unraveled.”

-Local police intended to commit Eden to a psychiatric hospital because of the risk she presented to herself.
-But Cook held them off, promising she’d take steps to get Eden treatment.
-Within seven days, Cook had narrowed options down to the residential mental health center in California.
+Police intended to commit Eden to a psychiatric hospital because of the risk she presented to herself.
+But Cook held them off, promising she’d get Eden treatment.
+Within seven days, Cook had chosen the California center.

-When the therapist arrived, Eden quickly realized through her tears that she had little choice but to cooperate — she was a minor.
-She packed her bags, and her father drove her to the airport.
-The two flew to Los Angeles.

-Her phone and makeup were taken away, and most of her wardrobe was replaced with sweats.
+There, Eden’s phone, makeup and clothes were taken away.
 The center was really a big house, with a pool and its own cook.
-Five or six other teens were typically there, being treated for anxiety, eating disorders or other mental health issues.
+Five or six other teens were typically there.
 To Eden, it seemed like the Four Seasons of treatment centers, but she felt desperate and alone.

 “I didn’t have my family.
 I didn’t have contact with anybody,” she said.
 “I had no idea what was going on, how long I’d be there.
 And I was just excruciatingly wanting to get out.”

-At home, Eden’s family worried for her.
-The facility was their last resort — they’d all sought ways to help Eden heal, but nothing had worked.
+At home, Eden’s family worried.
+The facility was their last resort — they’d sought ways to help Eden heal, but nothing had worked.

 Her mother wanted to develop resources for families of survivors, once holding a meeting at their home to make plans.
-But she was discouraged, in part by lack of funding — she said money was going to agencies that were already registered and had experience with disadvantaged youths.
+But she was discouraged, in part by lack of funding — she said money was going to agencies that were already registered.

 “There was just nothing nimble about it.
 They couldn’t pay for therapy, they couldn’t pay for anything that people really needed,” Cook said.
-“They also had no roadmap.
-They didn’t know what to do with a community in trauma.”
+“They didn’t know what to do with a community in trauma.”

-Still, Eden continued to get straight As for a while, and she went to Homecoming and parties.
-But she was getting argumentative, suspicious and paranoid.
-She often felt scared and sad.
-When alone, she cried.

 She turned to alcohol and bad relationships.
-She closed off but presented herself as a normal teenager, going through the motions.
+She closed off but presented herself as a normal teenager.
 Her therapist even told her she didn’t need further sessions, Eden said.

 “That was me trying to control myself, trying to manipulate myself, trying to take care of things that I didn’t have the power to take care of,” Eden said.

 In California, Eden was angry.
-For the first few days at the treatment center, she was required to stay within a few feet of staff members at all times.
 She begged her parents to let her leave.

 “But as much as I wanted to get out, my parents wanted me to get better,” she said.

-Eden was allowed five minutes a day to call them.
-She continued school under Florida’s homebound program for students who are absent because of a medical condition.
-Between therapy and treatment, she watched episodes of “The Office” with the other teens, swam in the pool and played in the game room.
-A few times she was caught using the computer to send emails, so she lost coffee privileges.

-Her parents flew in weekly to visit.
+They flew in weekly to visit.
 In early 2020, Cook, an epidemiologist, started to worry about COVID-19.
-Anticipating a nationwide lockdown that would prevent visits, the family prepared to move to California.
-Eden had just transitioned into a group home, and her parents would be able to see her more.
-They arranged to work remotely and left their home in Parkland.
+Anticipating a lockdown that would prevent visits, the family moved to California.
+Eden had transitioned into a group home, and her parents would be able to see her more.

-“We could see Eden was making progress, even though it was really slow, painful progress,” Cook said.
-“It was also nice to have distance from Parkland.”

-On Wednesdays, the family would drive to Malibu, eat along the beach, practice yoga or go for a run.
+On Wednesdays, the family would drive to Malibu, eat along the beach, practice yoga or run.
 They saw Eden expressing herself more and enjoying her time with them.

 When Eden turned 18 in February 2021, she left the group home and moved in with her parents.
-But the pandemic worried them, and they feared a relapse for their daughter, who was going out a lot even though vaccines weren’t yet widely available for young people.
+But the pandemic worried them, and they feared a relapse for their daughter.

 “We were afraid of getting sick,” Cook said.
 “I felt she was going to make bad decisions.”

-So the family moved back to Florida, but not to Parkland.
-They chose instead a house by the ocean in the suburb of Hollywood, about 30 miles away.
-Eden continued seeing her therapist in California remotely, and she finished school online.
-She started making plans for college — a future her parents could only dream of just a couple of years earlier.
+So the family moved back to Florida, but not Parkland.
+They chose instead the suburb of Hollywood, about 30 miles away.
+Eden continued seeing her therapist remotely, and finished school online.
+She made plans for college — a future her parents could only dream of just a couple years earlier.

-Today, Eden, 19, is studying in New Jersey, close to her aunt and uncle.
+Today, Eden, 19, is studying in New Jersey.
 She wants a degree in computer science or neuroscience.

-“It feels free, in a way, to know that I have trust from my parents and that I have a lot of options for what to do,” she said.

-Eden’s mother said the guilt of sending her daughter away for treatment — of being unable to help her on her own, at home — did not ease recently.
-And Eden admits she still holds some resentment for her parents’ decision.

-Cook knows they are fortunate compared with those who lost children in the shooting, but the family is still healing.

-“Of course, we are lucky and grateful,” she said.
-“But being grateful doesn’t take away the pain.”

-As Eden navigates college life on her own, she’s aware of little things she needs to do daily to stay on track: She meditates, she sings and writes, and she avoids spending too much time in bed.
-She takes notes of things that make her proud.
-She’s in constant communication with her parents.
-She has a therapist and a life coach.
+Navigating college life on her own, Eden’s aware of little things she needs to do to stay on track: She meditates, she writes, she sees a therapist.

-The 2018 shooting will never leave her — she understands there’s no magic pill for trauma like hers.

-“I don’t think it’ll ever be fixed.
-I think those images don’t go away,” she said.
-“It’s just a matter of self-regulating and choosing the good things for me.”

-Some of her peers have kept up their advocacy for gun control and mental health resources.
-They, too, are moving into adulthood and the next chapters of their lives.
+Some peers have kept up their advocacy for gun control and mental health resources.
 It’s hard for any to ignore the shooting or the drumbeat of headlines — jury selection for the death penalty trial of the gunman is underway, with lengthy proceedings expected to follow.

-Eden wishes she could do more for her fellow students, and for all the teens who’ve witnessed shootings across the U.S. She knows not everyone has the resources she did, and it often makes her feel powerless.
+Eden wishes she could do more for all the teens who’ve witnessed shootings across the U.S. She knows not everyone has the resources she did.
+She feels powerless.

 “Some people are struggling,” she said.
 “People are really having a hard time.
 As much as I want to go and help people and save people, I need to focus on me because I know how it can get for me.”